Our Bi-Cultural Nation

 As a school we honour te Tiriti (the Treaty) through teaching our akonga (students) tikanga (protocol), reo Māori (the Māori language), and mahi toi (the Māori arts).
 Alongside the Māori curriculum, the school also offers other language and cultural pursuits from around the world, thus celebrating in our rich cultural and ethnic diversity.

-The Arahoe Pasifika Group runs every Wednesday lunchtime with Mrs Vaimasenu’u and Miss Prasad for students in Years 3 - 6.
+The Arahoe Pasifika Group runs every Wednesday lunchtime with Mrs Vaimasenu’u for students in Years 3 - 6.
 This group gives an opportunity for our Pasifika students to maintain their identity, language and culture through traditional song and dance.
 Our vision is to also see these values carried out into their learning environment.
-This leads into our annual Pasifika Celebration Evening where we celebrate and acknowledge Pasifika student success here at Arahoe School.
+This leads into our annual Pasifika Celebration where we celebrate and acknowledge Pasifika student success here at Arahoe School.
 All whānau and extended whānau are welcome to come and join us and teach us a Pasifika song and/or dance at anytime.

 Junior Pasifika Group (Years 1 - 2)